7 Smart Ways to Use Your Credit Cards in a Recession

 7. Control credit card spending

-While credit card rewards are great, they will not solve an overspending problem.
-Be mindful of your spending habits and do your best to only buy what you need and can afford.
-Even if you’re lucky enough to still be employed, these are uncertain times and excessive credit card debt can hurt your financial goals far into the future.
+Be mindful of your spending habits, create a budget, and do your best to only buy what you need and can afford.
+Even if you’re lucky enough to remain employed, recessions are uncertain times, and excessive credit card debt can hurt your financial goals far into the future.

 Consider debt relief

-If you’re struggling with credit card debt and hope to move toward a stronger financial position in the future, it might be time to take a bigger step.
+Debt relief can unstick you when you’re trapped in deep debt.
 Freedom Debt Relief is here to help you understand your options for dealing with your debt, including our debt relief program.
-Our Certified Debt Consultants can help you find a solution that will put you on the path to a better financial future.
+Our Certified Debt Consultants help you find solutions that improve your financial future.

 Home-secured debt – average debt by selected states